PJM Interconnection

 PJM Interconnection LLC (PJM) is a regional transmission organization (RTO) in the United States.
 It is part of the Eastern Interconnection grid operating an electric transmission system serving all or parts of Delaware, Illinois, Indiana, Kentucky, Maryland, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and the District of Columbia.
+PJM is the largest power grid operator in the United States, serving 65 million customers from Chicago to New Jersey.